Skip to main content

 Liposomal Vitamin C is better when you need a high dose without gut side effects.
 For everyday use at 500 to 1,000 mg, plain ascorbic acid works fine.
 For acute illness or high-stress recovery, the absorption advantage of liposomal forms shows up clearly.

 Yes, Vitamin C raises iron absorption when taken with iron-rich food or an iron supplement.
-This is helpful for patients with low Ferritin (iron storage protein).
+This is helpful for patients with low ferritin (iron storage protein).
 It is something to be aware of in people with hemochromatosis (a condition of iron overload).

 Vitamin C can help skin by supporting collagen production and lowering oxidative stress in the skin.
 Both oral Vitamin C and topical Vitamin C serums have evidence behind them.
 We often pair them for patients focused on skin recovery and aging.